Spakicey/school-district-analysis/README.md

 ## Project Overview

 The school board notified Maria that there are signs of academic dishonesty regarding math and reading scores for ninth grade students at Thomas High School.
-Maria wants the scores removed from the data and the analysis redone that way extra analysis can be done to see how the removed scores affects the overall results.
+Maria wants the scores removed from the data and the analysis redone that way a comparison can be done to see how the removed scores affects the overall results.

 ## Resources